ServiceStack/ServiceStack/README.md

 - [Built-in rolling web service error logging (if Redis is Configured in your AppHost)](https://github.com/mythz/ServiceStack/blob/master/src/ServiceStack.ServiceInterface/ServiceBase.cs#L122)
 - [Rich REST and HTML support on all web services with x-www-form-urlencoded & multipart/form-data (i.e. FORM posts and file uploads)](http://servicestack.net/ServiceStack.Hello/)

-### Define your web services in a code-first approach using DSL-like POCO's
+### Define your web services in a code-first approach using convention-based DTO's
-Service Stack was designed with a top-down view, i.e. we identified the minimum amount of effort required to implement a web service and ensured it remained that way.

-What are the minimum number or artefacts required to implement a web service?
-From our point of view it is the `Request` and `Response` DTO's (which on their own define the web service contract or interface) and the actual implementation of the web service which would take in a `Request` and in most cases return the `Response`.
-As it turns out these remain the only classes required to create a functional web service in Service Stack.
+Service Stack was heavily influenced by [Martin Fowlers Data Transfer Object Pattern](http://martinfowler.com/eaaCatalog/dataTransferObject.html):

+	When you're working with a remote interface, such as Remote Facade (388), each call to it is expensive.
+As a result you need to reduce the number of calls, and that means that you need to transfer more data with each call.
+One way to do this is to use lots of parameters.
+However, this is often awkward to program - indeed, it's often impossible with languages such as Java that return only a single value.

+	The solution is to create a Data Transfer Object that can hold all the data for the call.
+It needs to be serializable to go across the connection.
+Usually an assembler is used on the server side to transfer data between the DTO and any domain objects.

 The Request and Response DTO's are standard `DataContract` POCO's while the implementation just needs to inherit from a testable and dependency-free `IService<TRequestDto>`.
 As a bonus for keeping your DTO's in a separate dependency-free .dll, you're able to re-use them in your C#/.NET clients providing a strongly-typed API without any code-gen what-so-ever.
 Also your DTO's *define everything* Service Stack does not pollute your web services with any additional custom artefacts or markup.

 Service Stack re-uses the custom artefacts above and with zero-config and without imposing any extra burden on the developer adds discover-ability and provides hosting of your web service on a number of different physical end-points which as of today includes: XML (+REST), JSON (+REST), JSV (+REST) and SOAP 1.1 / SOAP 1.2.

+### WCF the anti-DTO Web Services Framework
+Unfortunately this best-practices convention is effectively discouraged by Microsoft's WCF SOAP Web Services framework as they encourage you to develop API-specific RPC method calls by insisting the use method signatures to define your web services.
+This results in less re-usable, more client-sepcfic APIs that encourages more remote method calls.

+Unhappy with this perceived anit-pattern in WCF, ServiceStack was born providing a Web Sevice framework that embraces best-practices for calling remote services, using config-free, convention-based DTO's.

 ### Full support for unit and integration tests
 Your application logic should not be tied to a third party vendor's web service host platform.